MichaelCurrin/code-cookbook/recipes/ci-cd/netlify-config.md

   JEKYLL_ENV = "production"
 ```

-Note that Netlify works well with bundle set or not.
+Note that Netlify works well with Bundle use or not.
 It uses it either anyway.
+I use Bundle locally.

 ```
-bundle exec jekyll build
+build: bundle exec jekyll build
 ```